 SMB network scans by nbtscan and nbtstat script in Nmap

-nbtscan and nbtstat are free network scanning softwares it is find out vulnerability after scanning network. it generate scanning files, contains the IP Address and other information of netbios block. it is amazing network scanning tools in kali Linux used for network security auditing and finding out vulnerability.
+nbtscan and nbtstat are free to network scanning software it is finding out vulnerability after scanning network. it generates scanning files, contains the IP Address and other information on the NetBIOS block. it is amazing network scanning tools in kali Linux used for network security auditing and finding out vulnerability.

-SMB enumeration is a technique to get all entities related NetBIOS, If the pentester is working at windows environment then he reveal the NetBIoS information through the nbtscan.
+SMB enumeration is a technique to get all entities related to NetBIOS, If the pentester is working at the windows environment then he reveals the NetBIOS information through the nbtscan.

 nbtscan for Linux

 The nbtscan tool will generate a report that contains the IP address, NetBIOS computer name, services available, logged in username, and MAC address of the corresponding machines.
 The NetBIOS name is useful if you want to access the service provided by the machine using the NetBIOS protocol that is connected to an open share.
 Be careful as using this tool will generate a lot of traffic and it may be logged by the target machines.
 (Kali Linux- Assuring Security by Penetration Testing – Allen, Lee)

 To see the available options for nbtscan just type nbtscan –h in the command line console.

 -v verbose output.
 Print all names received from each host